thank you for volunteering!

 We need to remind any volunteer serving your community that any email sent to or from them involving the Association is deemed as an official record and can be legally discoverable.
 For this reason, we recommend each volunteer create a separate account or use their subject line to separate their personal email from the Association.

-Florida law requires that any combined expenditure to a vendor exceeding 10% of the annual budget shall require competitive bids, and the bids to be kept in the official records for at least 1 year.
+Florida law requires that any combined expenditure to a vendor exceeding 10% of the annual budget shall require competitive bids, and for the bids to be kept as official records for at least 1 year.
 The Association should document all vendors solicited and retain their response. myHomeSpot.com has developed a Request for Proposal Template that you can use or assign to management.

 We provide an online form for your members and the Board to request maintenance – click here to use the Maintenance Form.